J-S-Glenn/Raspberry-Pi-Dev/mass_storage_OTG/README.md

 the files over the network.

 ## General Flow Overview
+## General Flow Overview
 * Backing File Setup
+   1. Cleanup pre-existing backing file if it exists.
-   1. Create backing file
+   2. Create backing file and format as FAT32 using the `mkfs.vfat` command.
-   2. Create Partition
-   3. Setup loopback device*
-   4. Create Filesystem
-   5. Destroy loopback device
 * Activating USB functionality
    1. Ensure nothing is accessing the backing file.
 It is not mounted and there is not a loopback device that is using it.
    2. Enable `g_mass_storage`